LinuxSharedTopic Design

 zero-copy reads, and per-subscriber queue policy.
 The original Topic is closer to in-process

-publish-subscribe with MCU-oriented semantics: cache, callbacks, synchronous or asynchronous
+publish-subscribe with MCU-oriented semantics: exact-typed dispatch, callbacks, synchronous or

-subscribers, and lightweight queues.
-Those two paths operate under different constraints, so shared-
+asynchronous subscribers, and lightweight queues.
+Those two paths operate under different

 2. Separating data plane and control plane

-- publish only pushes "which slot is readable" to each subscriber
+data in shared memory.
+The descriptor queue carries only "which slot is readable" to each

 - the payload itself is not copied again between publisher and subscriber